Testing BDI-based Multi-Agent Systems using Discrete Event Simulation: Evaluation

 \firstReview{We use the simulator to compare the execution of the same \ac{MAS} logic with different granularities, namely, we consider \ac{AMA}, \ac{ACLI}, and \ac{ACLP} (cf. \Cref{ssec:granularity}).
-It turns out that, when simulating coarse-grained granularity levels (namely, \ac{AMA} and \ac{ACLI}) the agents are able to maintain the formation, while the fine-grained \ac{ACLP} granularity level reveals that this result is an artefact of the over-simplification of the \ac{BDI} programs.
-On a real \ac{UAV}-programming workflow, this would have revealed a flaw in the agent program, or highlighted the need for higher responsiveness (reasoning cycle frequency) to react to the dynamics of the environment. }
+We expect that coarser-grained granularities show better system performance than more finer-grained (in our case, better formation maintenance).
+The experiment is designed to show that such effect is a consequence of the over-simplification of the \ac{BDI} program and of its execution using coarse-grained simulation. }

 \paragraph{\firstReview{Modeling \acp{UAV}}}

 \firstReview{\acp{UAV} are modelled as \alchemist{} \texttt{Node}s.
 Each \texttt{Node} is mapped to a \jakta{} platform instance that hosts a single \jakta{} agent controlling the \ac{UAV} as described in \Cref{subsec:mapping}.}